mawemarta/mawemarta/README.md

 Extract

-✔ Pulling data from CSV, Excel, and MySQL databases
+✔ Extract the data from the CSV and load it into a pandas Dataframe

 ✔ Automated scheduled extraction using Python (Cron / Scheduler)

 Transform

-✔ Comprehensive data cleaning (handling missing values & outliers)
+✔ Transform the data

 ✔ Standardizing date formats, data types, and naming conventions